-Raising interest rates is a way for the Fed to control inflation.
+Increasing interest rates is a way for the Fed to control inflation.
 Higher interest rates make it more costly for businesses to borrow money through loans and lines of credit and affect how much interest you pay on your credit card or home purchases.
 The impact of this generally ripples through the overall economy.

 In September of 2022, the Fed raised interest rates by 75bps (basis points) for the third consecutive Federal Open Market Committee (FOMC) meeting.
-These 75 bps increases is a more aggressive action compared to more typical Fed rate increases, which, in the past, moved in 25 bps increments.
-In fact, it was the largest rate hike since 1994.
+These 75 bps increases are a more aggressive action compared to more typical Fed rate increases, which, in the past, moved in 25 bps increments.
+In fact, it was the largest interest rate hike since 1994.
 The latest news indicates markets expect the Fed to raise rates another 75 bps in November and a majority expect it to raise rates another 50bps in December.

 The Fed faces a difficult balancing act.
 In concept, it is an effort to slow things down in a moderate, more controlled way, giving the economy time to adjust and rebalance, with reduced inflation as a desired result.
 However, if consumer demand drops too rapidly, we risk dipping into a recession in which the economy shrinks.